mhavey/marklogic/uml2es/docs/build.md

 - uCreateConversionModule: Create a module to convert source data to the ES model form.
 This conversion is smart, if you ask it to be.
 - uLoadMappingSpec: Load an Excel mapping spec, which indicates how to map source data to the model.
 Used in the above tasks.

-Details of the task interface, including task input, is described in the build file.
+Details of the task interface, including task input, are given in the build file.

 (TODO: in future, these tasks will be packaged in a plugin.
 For now, they're in a build file.)